Weighting: applying a value judgment to LCA results

-An interesting aspect of the weighting debate is that, even if you do not deliberately apply weighting factors, you still apply value judgements whenever you make a decision based on multiple criteria.
+An interesting aspect of the weighting debate is that, even if you do not deliberately apply weighting factors, you still apply value judgments whenever you make a decision based on multiple criteria.
 This is unavoidable.
 The only difference is whether the weighting occurs consciously, on paper, on unconsciously in your head.
-Since this is the case, perhaps it is better to be explicit and choose weighting factors based on a clear reasoning.
-I’ll leave that choice up to the decision makers out there.
+Since this is the case, perhaps it is better to be explicit and choose weighting factors based on clear reasoning.
+I’ll leave that choice up to the decision-makers out there.

-An attempt to solve the weighting debate has been made in the form of endpoint methods, which combine a long list of midpoint indicators into three standardised endpoints, based on scientific factors.
-As a result, a decision maker only needs to consider and apply a value judgement to three environmental impact indicators.
+An attempt to solve the weighting debate has been made in the form of endpoint methods, which combine a long list of midpoint indicators into three standardized endpoints, based on scientific factors.
+As a result, a decision-maker only needs to consider and apply a value judgment to three environmental impact indicators.

-Whenever you are using weighted results, it is a good idea to also include characterised and normalised results in your communications, reports or presentations.
+Whenever you are using weighted results, it is a good idea to also include characterized and normalized results in your communications, reports or presentations.
 This is a transparent approach that gives a more complete picture of the results and leaves less room for bias.